macbusenius/Artificial-Intelligence/README.md

 Within this repository are past and present projects from two of my undergrad classes listed below.
 In addition to these classes is a project section including various projects I am currently working on in my spare time.

+- **Classes Included**:
-- **Classes Included**: ENSE 496AC Artificial Intelligence/ ENSE496ACD Machine Learning
+  - ENSE 496AC Artificial Intelligence
+  - ENSE496ACD Machine Learning
 - **Projects**: !!
 TO BE UPDATED !!